 What is CAP?

-Since its inception in 1985, CAP has trained over three million children, parents and teachers to prevent peer abuse or bullying, stranger abduction and known adult assault.
+Since its inception in 1985, CAP has trained over four million children, parents and teachers to prevent peer abuse or bullying, stranger abduction and known adult assault.
 CAP seeks to integrate the best resources of a community in an effort to reduce a child or young person’s vulnerability to any type of verbal, physical and/or sexual abuse.
 New Jersey’s CAP projects work closely with the local school districts, parent/teacher associations and home school groups, and other community groups.
 CAP has a threefold educational approach to child abuse prevention which includes trainings in the following areas: Staff In service, Parent Programs and Individual Classroom Workshops for children and teens.

 The CAP Motto